 basic information literacy, orientation with current OS

-Each lesson is divided into two parts, where the first part usually involves the analysis and listening of the selected score and the second part involves the discussion of the chosen topic.
+Each lesson is divided into two parts, where the first part usually involves listening and analysis of the selected score and the second part involves the discussion of the chosen topic.
 Instruction is supplemented by reading selected texts and their subsequent interpretation.
-The course aims to connect the students' existing knowledge to broader contexts and to find new connections in them, with the analytical focus being mainly on compositions of the second half of the 20th century with an overlap to the present.
+The course aims to connect the students' existing knowledge to broader contexts.
+The analytical focus is mainly on compositions of the second half of the 20th century to the present.
 The selection of scores is not limited to Euro-American art music, but seeks to cover as wide a cultural and aesthetic range as possible (e.g. ethnic music, film and stage music, multimedia, etc.).
-Ample space is given to the distinctive compositional movements of contemporary music, which are discussed the following thematic areas.
+Ample space is given to the distinctive compositional movements of contemporary music, which are discussed within the following thematic areas.

 - New choral music (T. Korvits, O. Gjeilo, E. Ešenvalds and the Baltic tradition)

 - Lithuanian Machinists (B. Kutavičius, O. Balakauskas, R. Mažulis, N. Valančiute, etc.)

 - Contemporary music and theatre (H. Goebbels, M. van der Aa, M. Monk, etc.)

 - L. Andriessen and Bang on a Can (D. Lang, J. Wolfe, M. Gordon)